Curry Leaves

 Propagating Curry Trees

 Well-established curry trees will grow wide and shrubby, making new growth by suckers, which can then be dug up to be new plants.
-However our preferred way to propagate curry trees is by seed.
+However we propagate our curry trees by seed.
 We pull apart the fleshy black part of the fruit and plant the green seeds fresh.

 Cooking with Curry Leaves